lucasjgordon/SlackForm/README.md

 If you haven't already, head over to [Parse](https://parse.com), create an account and set up a new app.
 Then follow [this handy guide](https://parse.com/docs/cloud_code_guide#started) to get set up with Parse Cloud Code.

 Once you have created your app directory, add slackform.js to the cloud/ folder, add the following code to your main.js file and enter your Typeform and Slack details.
 Deploy your app, head to the Parse dashboard and set up a new Cloud Code job.
-Set the script to run every hour, and you're all done!
+Set the script to run at the inviteInterval you specified, and you're all done!

 ````javascript
 var slackform = require('cloud/slackform.js');